 "I am fasting to help make others aware that not all Muslims are Arab and not all Arabs are Muslim.
 There is much diversity in the Muslim community. #FastWithDCMuslims"

 Other resources to share include:

 What is Ramadan?
 Ramadan is an annual observance where Muslims spend a month observing a fast from sunrise to sunset.
 During this time, Muslims abstain from all food and drink during the daylight hours.
 However, Ramadan is about much more than not eating and drinking.
 Ramadan serves as a time to cleanse the soul, increase charitable giving, and practice self-discipline.

 Why are we fasting in DC?
 Fasting is an experience that crosses religious, cultural and political traditions -- and is often used as a tool to express support or opposition for various issues.
-We are fasting in DC on June 29 because the Muslim community is frequently targeted for discrimination, and we want to show our Muslim neighbors that DC is united against such discrimination.
-Most importantly, this serves as an opportunity for us all to evaluate the ideas and biases that divide us, and refocus our attention on each other and our human commonalities.
+We are fasting in DC on Friday, May 31 because the Muslim community has continued to experience discrimination, and we want to show our Muslim neighbors that DC is united against Islamophobia and interconnected forms of discrimination.
+Most importantly, this serves as an opportunity for us all to evaluate the Islamophobic and xenophobic ideas and biases that are used to oppress certain groups.

-The “FastWithDCMuslims" project is a collaboration between the District of Columbia government, KARAMAH: Muslims Women Lawyers for Human Rights, mosques, Muslim advocacy organizations and allies with the desire to share information about DC Muslims to increase awareness and understanding.
+This year's “FastWithDCMuslims" project is a collaboration between the District of Columbia government, Justice for Muslims Collective, and allies with the desire to share information about DC Muslims to increase awareness and understanding.

 DC Office of Unified Communications